Mitesh411/Mitesh411/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-Java Automation Framework, Advanced in API Automation, Beginner in Performance Testing :)
+- 🔭 I’m currently working on ...         **Java Automation Framework, Advanced in API Automation, Beginner in Performance Testing** :)

-- 🌱 I’m currently learning ...
-CI / CD with Docker with Real Time Reporting
+- 🌱 I’m currently learning ...           **CI / CD with Docker with Real Time Reporting**

-- 👯 I’m looking to collaborate on ...
-Cypress.io &  Scriptless Automation
+- 👯 I’m looking to collaborate on ...    **Cypress.io, PlayWright &  Scriptless Automation**

-- 🤔 I’m looking for help with ...
-ML / NLP & Chatbot Testing
+- 🤔 I’m looking for help with ...        **ML / NLP & Chatbot Testing**

-- 💬 Ask me about ...
-Manual to Automation Testing
+- 💬 Ask me about ...                     **Manual to Automation Testing**

 - 📫 How to reach me: ...                 [![Linkedin Badge](https://img.shields.io/badge/-MiteshDandade-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/mitesh-dandade-1a62085b)](https://www.linkedin.com/in/mitesh-dandade-1a62085b)

-- 😄 Pronouns: ...
-He / Him
+- 😄 Pronouns: ...                        **He / Him**

-- ⚡ Fun fact: ...
-If You Find One then share with me.
-Happy to help you
+- ⚡ Fun fact: ...                         **If You Find One then share with me.
+Happy to help you**

 - ![Profile View Counter](https://komarev.com/ghpvc/?username=Mitesh411)